-Great Basin Coordination Center
+28 Great Basin Coordination Center29

-Request Critical Incident Peer Support
+30 • Request Critical Incident Peer Support

-GBCC is responsible for contacting the CIPS Coordinator and requesting Critical Incident support services as soon as possible after receiving a request.
-GBCC will assist the CISM Coordinator in the facilitating of resource orders as needed via a roster in ROSS.
+GBCC is responsible for contacting the CISM Coordinator and requesting Critical Incident support services as soon as possible after receiving a request.
+GBCC will assist the CISM Coordinator in the facilitating of resource orders as needed via a roster in IROC.
+The GB CISM Duty Officer can be contacted at 775-885-6112, for the Great Basin only.

-Critical Incident Peer Support Coordinator
+36 Critical Incident Stress Management Coordinator 37

-The Great Basin CISM Coordinator is a credentialed crisis intervention specialist who provides situational assessment for Agency Administrators, Managers and others to help determine the appropriate response.
+The Great Basin CISM Coordinator is a certified crisis intervention specialist who provides situational assessment for Agency Administrators, Managers and others to help determine the appropriate response.
 The CISM Coordinator will assist in determining the timing and type of support needed for the incident.
 Tactics are applied at the right time, in the right place and under the right circumstances.
-The CISM Coordinator will also provide a CIPS group which includes the expertise and screening requirements of a licensed Mental Health Care Professional (Clinician) who is experienced and trained in trauma.
+The CISM Coordinator will also provide a CIPS group which includes the expertise and screening requirements of a licensed Mental Health Professional (Clinician) who is experienced and trained in trauma.

-The CISM Coordinator is responsible for the following:

-- In consultation with the Agency Administrator makes the decision to mobilize a CIPS Group or provide a different intervention strategy. - Identifies CIPS Group Leader, based on the nature of the incident, affected personnel, time frames and availability. - Determines the number and type of peer supporters to respond with the CIPS Group. - Maintain a roster of licensed and qualified trauma specialist (Clinicians). - Maintains an active roster of trained and qualified group leaders and peer supporters. - Coordinates with CRP Response Leader or Serious Accident Investigation Leader to coordinate timing of crisis intervention services.
+- 46 The CISM Coordinator is responsible for the following: 47 - In consultation with the Agency Administrator makes the decision to mobilize a CIPS Group or provide a different intervention strategy. - Identifies CIPS Group Leader, based on the nature of the incident, affected personnel, time frames and availability. - Determines the number and type of peer supporters to respond with the CIPS Group. - Maintains an active roster of trained and qualified group leaders and peer supporters. - Coordinates with investigative groups to coordinate timing of crisis intervention services but does not associate with or share any information about their response.
+The perception could raise concern about confidentiality and those affected may be reluctant to talk with them.

-Critical Incident Peer Support Group Leader
+1 Critical Incident Peer Support Group Leader